Mali: Health

-Medical facilities in Mali are very limited, and medicines are in short supply.
-Malaria and other arthropod-borne diseases are prevalent in Mali, as are a number of infectious diseases such as cholera and tuberculosis.
-Mali's population also suffers from a high rate of child malnutrition and a low rate of immunization.
+Medical facilities are very limited, and medicines are in short supply.
+Malaria and other arthropod-borne diseases are prevalent, as are a number of infectious diseases such as cholera and tuberculosis.
+The population suffers from a high rate of child malnutrition and a low rate of immunity.
 An estimated 1.9% of the adult and children population was afflicted with HIV/AIDS that year, among the lowest rates in Sub-Saharan Africa.
 An estimated 85%–91% of Mali's girls and women have had female genital mutilation (2006 and 2001 data).

-In 2024, approximately 7.1 million people in Mali, including over 3.8 million children, require urgent humanitarian assistance due to escalating conflict and climate crises.
+In 2024, approximately 7.1 million people, including over 3.8 million children, require urgent humanitarian assistance due to escalating conflict and climate crises.
 UNICEF is amplifying its efforts to provide essential services like health, education, and protection, while appealing for $133.5 million to address these needs.
 The situation is dire, with over 522,000 children lacking access to education and millions at risk of malnutrition amid underfunded humanitarian responses.
-Urgent action is needed to mitigate the impacts of violence, insecurity and climate change on vulnerable populations in Mali.